UNDERSTANDING PLANT NUTRITION

 The earliest fossil records of the roots of early land plants contain evidence of the fossil remains of mycorrhizal fungi over 400 million years ago.
 It is estimated that 95 per cent of all plant types make associations with mycorrhizal fungi – that is they receive energy in the form of simple carbohydrates from the roots of plants and in exchange provide nutrients and water to the plant and interestingly are able to access otherwise unavailable Phosphorus, making it available to the plant.

 Having said all this, it is important to remind oneself here that plants obtain their nutrients not only by the activities of mycorrhizae, but many other soil organisms such as bacteria, protozoa, worms, algae, etc. All these play a vital part in the soil nutrient cycle and nutrient availability.
 However mycorrhizae are often overlooked in conventional agriculture and horticulture, simply because they are gravely diminished by modern practices and are not seen in any great numbers on farms that use water soluble chemical fertilisers and pesticides.
+On the other hand, where they are actively encouraged:

 I attended a very interesting meeting of the local Nelson Permaculture Group in December 2013, because there was a local guest speaker who is an expert on Mycorrhizae Fungi and their association with plants.
 Don Graves is well known as an expert and promoter of encouraging Mycorrhizae in soil for many reasons here in New Zealand.
 I have written about the importance of mycorrhizae fungi in plant nutrition and healthy soils, but Don Graves provided a lot more information about mycorrhizae than I was aware of.
 As a result I will pass on what I have learnt.
 One of the great pleasures in life is that you never stop learning!